Professor Michele Sterling’s research has created a paradigm shift in the way road traffic injuries are managed.

 Having worked as a clinical physiotherapist for 20 years before undertaking her PhD, Professor Sterling is ranked the world’s leading researcher in the area of whiplash injury.

-She is currently Program Lead of the Designing Better Therapies research program in the Recover Injury Research Centre and Director of the NHMRC Centre of Research Excellence (CRE) in Road Traffic Injury Recovery.
+She is currently Program Lead of the Improving health outcomes after musculoskeletal injury research program in the RECOVER Injury Research Centre.
+She is also the Director of the NHMRC Centre of Research Excellence (CRE) in Road Traffic Injury Recovery.

 As a musculoskeletal specialist, she has “always been interested in why some people develop chronic pain after an injury and others don’t”.